 Livestock: Additionally, hobby farm insurance can protect your livestock.
 Hobby farmers are often able to insure individual animals or get them covered as part of a blanket policy with an agreed upon coverage value.
 You can choose your coverage amount based on the value of your animals as well as the value of products like eggs, milk, or meat that you obtain from that livestock.

 Liability: One of the most important parts of an insurance policy is the liability coverage.
 This helps you in case of a lawsuit filed against you.
 For instance, if you sell your product at a local market and someone gets sick because of it, they could bring legal action against you.
-Your liability insurance, which can be set at $1 million or more, can help financially protect you in these circumstances.
+Your liability insurance, which is recommended at $2 million or more, can help financially protect you in these circumstances.

 Add-on policies to a hobby farm insurance policy can include additional automobile coverage if you use your regular car or truck for your farm work, loss of income insurance, and more.